-Passive design principles such as the list below can help developers meet EUI targets:
+Passive design principles such as the list below are the first steps that can help developers meet EUI targets:

 - Building orientation to maximise winter heat gain and minimise summer overheating. - Fabric efficiency - High levels of thermal insulation and air tightness to reduce heat demand. - Use of Mechanical Ventilation & Heat Recovery (MVHR) in winter to capture internal warmth whilst maintaining ventilation. - Hot water demand reduced e.g. by limiting shower flow rates. - Designing out the need for additional mechanical cooling e.g. through optimised glazed area and associated solar gain, and use of natural ventilation in summer.